JoaoLeonello/codeflix/README.md

 # Codeflix

+### Codeflix, what is it?
+Features:

+- A kind of Netflix;
+- It is signed by the customer (we will have a specific microservice for this purpose);
+- Video catalog for browsing;
+- Video playback;
+- Full text search in the catalog;
+- Processing and encoding of videos (Made in Go);
+- Administration of the video catalog;
+- Administration of the subscription service;
+- Authentication;

+### Architectural decisions

+- Architecture based on microservices;
+- Technology suitable for each context (e.g. Go to process videos);
+- Each microservice has its own CI/CD process;

 ### Scalability

 - It will be a horizontal scale, made with k8s.
 - The scaling process can be configured at the microservice level;
-- All microservices will work statelessly;
+- All microservices will work stateless;
 - When uploading any type of asset, it will be stored in Cloud Storage;
-- The scaling process will not increase the number of K8s PODs;
+- The scaling process will be to increase the number of K8s PODs;
-- The autoscaling process will be through the HPA (Horizontal pod autoscaler);
+- The autoscaling process will be through HPA (Horizontal pod autoscaler);

-### Service discovery
+### Service Discover

 - It will not be necessary to use Consul, K8s will do this work;

 ### Eventual Consistency

 - Each microservice will have its own database and communication will be asynchronous;
-- eventually the data may become inconsistent;
+- Eventually the data may become inconsistent;
 - The microservice will only duplicate the data necessary for its context;
 - We will use Kafka Connect as a data replicator;